5 Key Digitalization Strategies in the Leisure Industry

 Artificial intelligence is already employed in a massive range of industries, and leisure is certainly no different.
 That said, it’s hard to pin down just one application of AI, or even a primary one.
 There are many forms AI can take in various usage scenarios.

 Let's have a look at the marketing front, where AI can be used to gather information about customers to better identify a company’s target demographics.
-In customer service, it can recognise the customer's patterns and recommend shows, events, destinations, or much more based on their past purchases or profile information.
+In customer service, it can recognize the customer's patterns and recommend shows, events, destinations, or much more based on their past purchases or profile information.

 AI can even be the root of the features used on a website or chatbots that can help guide customers to the experiences they’re looking for.